gianarb/gianarb.github.com/_posts/2020-11-26-lessons-learned-working-as-sre.markdown

 Like everything you read so far, it is always essential because, as I said, Site Reliability Engineer is just a role that has a subset of responsibilities and objectives, but we are not silos; everything matters a feature has to be usable;
-good lucking, functional.
+good looking, functional.
 Code review for me become a lot more about: "is this code understandable in production?", "what do I want it to tell me when running at scale?", "how this trace looks like?" "is this log useful, and how does it impact the overall context?".